Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 I froze, that car is almost scrapped, very broken.
 But my brother did not let me talk much, push the luggage to that car and rushed in.
 We were even more shocked after getting in, the small broken bus has been full of people, the corridor has a wooden board with a squeeze of two people each row.

 No way, who dares to argue?
-It's midnight, the luggage is loaded up, and you can only endure.
+It's midnight, the luggage was loaded up, and you could only endure.

 ### Part 4 Get off the bus

-I don't know how long I drove, the car jolted to a halt in the middle of nowhere.
+I didn't know how long it drove, the car jolted to a halt in the middle of nowhere.

 They said, everyone needs to buy tickets.